 Similarly, individuals’ work-related knowledge, skills, and abilities are subject to continuous obsolescence and displacement.
 As such, the survival and adaptability of individuals in today’s talent market depend on their “learning” a living, that is, refining and adding to their skill sets throughout their careers to adapt to ever-changing requirements.
 Gone are the times when career-related learning referred to a choice made only once and early in one’s career.
 Today, individuals make many continuous-learning choices as they navigate the “permanent whitewater” of today’s talent market.

-Check out LBTC’s L&D training course.
+Check out LBTC’s learning and development course.

 Continuous learning can lead to a variety of spiritual, economic, and psychological outcomes.
 In terms of spiritual outcomes, continuous learning is framed within the context of work ethic – as an honourable pursuit required to further one’s alignment with his or her divine calling.